stjude/RNAIndel/README.md

 ```

 ### Set up
-Pretrain the RNAIndel model with the first-time-only command.
-Takes a few minutes to complete.
+Run the first-time-only command.
+Takes a few minutes to complete.<br />
+NOTE: not required to run the docker image.
 ```
 > rnaindel SetUp -d data_dir
 ```